dell/redfish-ansible-module/roles/idrac_import_server_config_profile/README.md

 idrac_import_server_config_profile
 =========

-Role to import a server configuration profile (SCP) file (xml or json) from a local path or a remote network share (NFS, CIFS, HTTP, HTTPS) using iDRACs (iDRAC7/8 and iDRAC9 only) for Dell EMC PowerEdge servers.
+Role to import a server configuration profile (SCP) using iDRACs (iDRAC7/8 and iDRAC9 only) for Dell EMC PowerEdge servers from:
+  - a SCP file (in xml or json format) from a local path or a remote network share (NFS, CIFS, HTTP, HTTPS), OR
+  - an Import Buffer containing the server configuration profile content string

 Requirements
 ------------